 of this inventory just because it is there.

 it shows how bad your forecasts are, and

 how important it will be to use this opportunity to learn how

 Don’t Cut Prices on good inventory or products

 Downturns usually result in excess capacity, so it may be tempting to cut

-prices to improve sales and market share – at the cost of profits – but this
+prices to improve sales and market share -- and sacrifice profits - – but this

 book, and many other leading management books, strongly advises against this